Life As a Hand Sewer

 Is There Going to be Demand for Sewers, Hand?

-In 2016, there was an estimated number of 13,500 jobs in the United States for Hand Sewer.
+In the United States, there were 13,500 jobs for Hand Sewer in 2016.
 There is little to no growth in job opportunities for Hand Sewer.
-Due to new job openings and attrition, there will be an average of 1,400 job openings in this field each year.
+The BLS estimates 1,400 yearly job openings in this field.

 The states with the most job growth for Hand Sewer are Oregon, Colorado, and Massachusetts.
 Watch out if you plan on working in Ohio, New York, or New Mexico.
 These states have the worst job growth for this type of profession.